Captain America Is Old, Long Live Captain America

 The eighth blog post I ever wrote for this site was about Miles Morales, aka Spider-Man.
-To boil a sizable chunk of comic book history down, he existed in an alternate universe where Peter Parker died, and role was open and waiting to be filled.
+To boil a sizable chunk of comic book history down, he existed in an alternate universe where Peter Parker died, the role open and waiting to be filled.
 Recent shenanigans in Marvel’s largest [and arguably most successful] line-wide event resulted in him being transplanted into the primary universe.

 What’s particularly important to mention is how much time was devoted to Miles getting the hang of things [pun 100% intended].
-After his universe’s Peter Parker passed away Ultimate Spider-Man came to an end after 160 issues it was relaunched as Ultimate Comics: Spider-Man [28 issues] with this new character as lead.
+After his universe’s Peter Parker passed away Ultimate Spider-Man came to an end after 160 issues, and it was relaunched as Ultimate Comics: Spider-Man [28 issues] with this new character as lead.
 This was followed by Miles Morales: Ultimate Spider-Man [12 issues].
 It should also be mentioned that he was a part of the ensemble book All-New Ultimates [12 issues] as well as appearing in other titles from time to time.

 The real icing on the cake is that next month marks the debut of him starring in Spider-Man, a title unadorned by adjectives or qualifiers.
-It’s worth noting that he will be doing the vast majority of his superhero work in New York City, while Peter Parkers [over in The Amazing Spider-Man] is doing a lot more jetsetting while fighting crime on an international scale.
+It’s worth noting that he will be doing the vast majority of his superhero work in New York City, while Peter Parker [over in The Amazing Spider-Man] is doing a lot more jetsetting while fighting crime on an international scale.

 Both Hawkeye and Spider-Man, Kate Bishop and Miles Morales, have been given ample time to try out their respective masks and tools of the trade and get comfortable.
 It’s in that same way that readers have been able to become comfortable with them bearing the name, and indeed many comic book readers have no problem with them occupying the same general space as their predecessors.